mine-cetinkaya-rundel/sta101_f15/Sta101_F15_web/info/index.md

     * Where: Old Chemistry 213
     * When: Tuesdays and Thursdays 4:30pm - 6pm or by appointment
 * Teaching Assistants
-    * Where: Old Chemistry 211A (TA help room)
+    * Where: Old Chemistry 211A
     * When:
         * TBA
-* [SEC](https://stat.duke.edu/courses/sec-schedule) - Sunday to Thursday, 4:00pm - 9:00pm, Old Chemistry 211A.
-You should be able to seek help from any TA, but you might want to start with our TAs or the TAs for the other Sta 101 section (both sections cover the same material roughly around the same time).

 * * *